LinusU/ts-readme-generator/fixtures/react-tinder-card/expected.md

 An array of directions for which to prevent swiping out of screen.
 Valid arguments are `'left'`, `'right'`, `'up'` and `'down'`.

+### `children`

+- optional
+- type: `React.ReactNode`

+The children passed in is what will be rendered as the actual Tinder-style card.

 ## API

 ### `swipe(dir)`